 Step 3: Mask

-There’s a huge range of face masks being so vast, however, we clearly can’t talk about them all in this routine and so I thought the best way to introduce you all to the benefits, is sheet masks.
-A sheet mask is essentially a sheet of material that you put over your face for on average about 15-20 mins.
+There’s a huge range of face masks available, so we’re going to focus on sheet masks.
+A sheet mask is essentially a sheet of material that you put over your face for 15-20 mins.
 The mask is soaked in a concentrated serum and it will give you an instant effect, depending on the type of sheet mask you buy.

 We Recommend: Garnier: Fresh-Mix tissue mask Hyaluronic (£2.66)

-What’s great about this mask, is that you add the serum to the mask yourself.
+What’s great about this mask is that you add the serum to the mask yourself.
 You literally squeeze the packaging and the serum directly infuses into the mask.
-This might be a bit gimmicky but there is something quite satisfying about the DIY aspect of it.
+This might be a bit gimmicky, but there is something quite satisfying about the DIY aspect of it.

 Step 4: Moisturise